translate/pootle/docs/developers/styleguide.rst

     parenthesis, to distinguish them from function calls.

 String
-  - A string literal should be wrapped in single quotes
+  - A string literal should be wrapped in single quotes.

-  - Should be used join method to concatenate pieces instead of ``+`` because it is usually faster put the pieces into an array and join them
+  - ``join`` should be used to concatenate pieces instead of ``+`` because it is usually faster to put the pieces into an array and join them.

 Number
-  - Should be specified radix parameter in parseInt function to eliminate reader confusion and to guarantee predictable behavior
+  - ``radix`` should be specified in the ``parseInt`` function to eliminate reader confusion and to guarantee predictable behavior.

 Examples
   - ``if`` statements